run2bizdocs/documentation/en-us/docs/4biz-helium/processes/availability/configuration/register-availability-group.md

 !!!
 Abstract "NOTE"

-    When you search for an availability group, it'll be listed bellow the actions buttons.
+    When you search for an availability group, it'll be listed with its actions buttons.
 By clickin on it, it'll get back to the "Register" tab, being possible to edit it.